 When it comes to skiing and snowboarding around the U.S., Alaska has you covered with flights to the most pristine ski destinations in the West.
-But before you can enjoy the aspen trees in Steamboat Springs, the beauty of the Rocky Mountains in Crested Butte or the feeling of being at the top of the world in Alyeska, you have to get there.
+But before you can enjoy the aspen trees in Steamboat Springs or the feeling of being at the top of the world in Alyeska, you have to get there.
 Here are six tips to streamline your day of travel from the airport to the slopes.

 1. Plan ahead for the best deals